mpv-player/mpv/DOCS/man/en/vo.rst

             Dither to 8 bit output.

-        Note that dithering will always be disabled if the bit depth of the video is lower or qual to the detected dither-depth.
+        Note that dithering will always be disabled if the bit depth of the video is lower or equal to the detected dither-depth.
         If color management is enabled, input depth is assumed to be 16 bits, because the 3D LUT output is 16 bit wide.